-Monk was clad in a plastic apron and rubber gloves, vigorously scrubbing his shower with a sponge, when his phone began to ring.
+Monk was clad in a plastic apron and rubber gloves, vigorously scrubbing his shower, when his phone began to ring.
 He wiped his gloves on a clean towel and managed to grab the phone on the fourth ring.
 "Hello?"

 "Monk, is Natalie there?"
 Stottlemeyer asked.
 His voice was sharp and urgent, a tone Monk recognized well, and his stomach clenched in nervousness.

 "No, she went home after we left the station.
 Why?"

 "Aw, hell."
 Stottlemeyer barked orders for a squad car to be dispatched to Natalie's address.
 "Stay put.
 Randy and I are on our way to your place now."

 "Leland, what's going on?"
 Monk demanded, thoroughly alarmed.